-After spending a lifetime of working and making money, the goal for many American’s is to live comfortably during their retirement years.
+After spending a lifetime of working and making money, the goal for many Americans is to live comfortably during their retirement years.

-When you begin working, or as soon as you can, you will want to save for retirement.
+When you begin working, or as soon as you can, you may want to save for retirement.
 Even if you do not open a retirement account, there any many ways that you can prepare, such as saving as much of your money as you can, and budgeting.

-How to budget for retirement
+How to Budget for Retirement

 One main concern that people have when creating a retirement plan is that they will not have enough money to last throughout the rest of their lifetime.
 If this is your concern, there are many ways that you can increase your retirement income from the money that you already have saved.
-All you need to do is implement safe financial practices.

 Then, you will need to consider the amount of income you already have saved or will potentially save for retirement over your lifetime.
 The amount you get will determine the income amount you will need to cover your expenses each month during retirement, and how long your savings will cover your essential living expenses.

 Next, you should take into account any additional income that you are expecting to receive during retirement, like Social Security benefits, investments, and annuities.
 When you gather your other income, you can begin to turn your retirement savings into income.

-When you learn about the rules and regulations of the Social Security program, you are preparing to apply for benefits ahead of time, so that you will be ready when the time comes.
+When you learn about the rules and regulations of the Social Security program, you are preparing to apply for benefits ahead of time.
 You will even be able to estimate the number of benefits you qualify for each month, which can help you set up a retirement budget.

 If you start to collect benefits before you reach the retirement age, you will receive fewer benefits since you will be getting benefits for longer.
 However, it may be beneficial to receive payments early.
 The earlier that you get benefits, the more income you will have.

-Although most seniors will meet the benefits for Medicare, the program does not cover all health care costs, such as premiums, copays, and deductibles.
+Although most seniors will meet the requirements for Medicare, the program does not cover all health care costs, such as premiums, copays, and deductibles.
 It might also not include specific medical services that are important to seniors.

 If you would like to avoid overwhelming and unexpected medical bills during retirement, you can set aside savings that are specifically geared towards future health care payments.
 It can also help you plan for any anticipating health care costs that might arise.